Reed-CSTAR/reednet/README.md

 --- if a class requires that you use CUDA, you can use [our Coder instance](https://patty.reed.edu:4443/) to access a Docker container running on Patty.

-Coder is secured by [Authelia](https://authelia.com/).
-An account on CSTAR machines does not yet automatically mean you have an account on Authelia and therefore access to Coder.
-If you'd like access and do not currently have it, send CSTAR an email.